louiejancevski/GeekText/README.md

 - Create an author with first name, last name, biography and publisher.
 - Retrieve a list of books associate with an author.

-#### API Actions:
-- Users can have a favourites lists.
-- Users can add books from the saved for later list.

 ## To run on your machine:

 After cloning the repo, run ```npm install``` from the project root directory.